Keyfactor/pem-pkcs12-remote-orchestrator/README.md

 **Overview**

-The PEM SSH AnyAgent allows a user to discover, inventory, and manage (both add and remove) PEM and PKCS12 based certificate stores on both Windows and Linux servers.
+The PEM_PKCS12 AnyAgent allows a user to discover, inventory, and manage (both add and remove) PEM and PKCS12 based certificate stores on both Windows and Linux servers.
 The communication between the orchestrator agent and the server being orchestrated is handled using SSH for Linux orchestrated servers and WinRM for Windows orchestrated servers.

-**1. Create the New Certificate Store Type for the New PEM SSH AnyAgent**
+**1. Create the New Certificate Store Type for the New PEM_PKCS12 AnyAgent**

 In Keyfactor Command create a new Certificate Store Type similar to the one below: